 The St. Patrick's Day Podcast is a free downloadable radio show.
 There are seven episodes featuring over seven hours of amazing indie Celtic music with little talk.
 I give you full permission to download it and play it for your celebrations.
 If you want to help out the artists, you can also print out the shownotes and hand them out to your customers.

-The Pub Songs Podcast feature songs you might enjoy and pub.
+The Pub Songs for Celtic Geeks feature songs you might enjoy in the pub.
 Sometimes these are traditional Irish pub songs.
 Sometimes they are not.
 I also share some of my latest news for my Gunn Runners.

 Check out my Celtic Music Magazine to find a number of other great Celtic podcasts from around the globe.
 I'm sure most of these other podcasts would be happy to share their shows with your events too.
 Just email them.
 It also offers a bunch of Irish MP3s you can download for free.